pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-## 4.2: Retrieve Your watsonx Orchestrate Instance URL
+## 4.2: Retrieve your watsonx Orchestrate instance URL

 Open your watsonx Orchestrate environment in the browser.